A Stress Induced Source of Phonon Bursts and Quasiparticle Poisoning: Results and Discussion

+If these events occur in the copper mount, they must originate within $\sim$ 200 $\mu$m of the the glue-silicon interface, as the athermal phonons to which the calorimeters are sensitive quickly thermalize in copper \cite{MartinisSavingSCQubits}.
+The rate of high energy background events (e.g. muons, gammas from radioactive decays) in this thin copper volume can be estimated to be approximately 0.04 Hz by scaling the 85+ eV rate in the HS calorimeter by the relative volume and electron density of the two materials.
+This estimated rate is over 100 times lower than the observed low energy excess rate, indicating that high energy particle backgrounds in the copper mount do not account for the majority of the observed differences in the LS and HS calorimeter 3--38 eV backgrounds.

-As the HS and LS calorimeters were functionally identical aside from their mounting method, we attribute the difference in their 3--38 eV backgrounds as due to stress from the GE varnish contracting relative to the HS crystal.
-When this stress relaxes in the form of a microfracture, many eV-scale bonds are broken effectively instantaneously with respect to the calorimeter response, releasing phonon energy which our sensors read out as a single event.
-The relatively short decay time (6--10 d) indicates that non-artificially activated radioactive backgrounds cannot be responsible for the observed events.
-The scintillation mechanism suggested in Ref.~\cite{EssigScintillation} cannot compose a large fraction of the observed background because it decreased with time and was not coincident between our two detectors, which were closely co-located in the same optical cavity.
+Additionally, the relatively short decay time (6--10 d) indicates that non-artificially activated radioactive backgrounds cannot be responsible for the observed events.
+The scintillation mechanism suggested in Ref.\ \cite{EssigScintillation} cannot compose a large fraction of the observed background because it decreased with time and was not coincident between our two detectors, which were closely co-located in the same optical cavity.
 IR photon backgrounds would not decrease with time given constant cryogenic performance (as was observed), would not be concentrated into events with tens of eV deposited within the $\sim$ 10 $\mu$s calorimeter response time, and would be expected to be coincident between the two detectors.

 Within the 38--85 eV range, the event rate increased quasi-exponentially with decreasing energy and decreased with time, similar to the stress-relaxation process observed at lower energies in the HS calorimeter.
-However, the magnitude, spectral shape, and time dependence of the 38--85 eV rate were consistent in both devices (see Table \ref{rates-table}), indicating that mount-related stress may not be the cause of the background in this energy range.
+However, the magnitude, spectral shape, and time dependence of the 38--85 eV rate were consistent in both devices (see Supplementary Table 1), indicating that mount-related stress may not be the cause of the background in this energy range.
 We hypothesize that stress in the QET thin films may be responsible.
 As the crystal, films, and photolithographically etched design are all essentially identical between the two devices, this background (if present) should be very similar between the two calorimeters.
 Both differential thermal contraction between the crystal and films during cooldown and relative strain created during film deposition are natural sources of such stress.